 Maintaining global health requires the development of generic and versatile technologies that allow fast and effective responses to the large variety of disorders, in particular cancer and emerging infectious diseases.
 Among these, monoclonal antibodies (mAbs) play an important role.
-Indeed, antibodies can bind antigens, such as bacterial or viral proteins or proteins expressed in cancer cells, to trigger the human immune response.
+Indeed, antibodies can bind antigens, such as bacterial or viral proteins or proteins expressed in cancer cells, and trigger the human immune response.
 In this project, we will build a bioinformatics pipeline for the design of mAbs that can bind with high affinity a specific target antigen.
 For that purpose, we will rely on experimentally characterized antibody-antigen complexes and their binding affinity values, detect informative sequence- and structure-based features, and combine them into a predictor using artificial intelligence techniques.
 The mAbs that we will design will be tested in vitro by experimental collaborators.
-While the project is focused on the design of a generic pipeline, it can be applied to specific case studies such as chronic lymphocytic leukemia, on which we are currently collaborating with cancer immunologists (Institute Bordet, BE).
+While the project is focused on the design of a generic pipeline, it can be applied to specific case studies such as chronic lymphocytic leukemia, on which we are currently collaborating with cancer immunologists (Institute Bordet, BE), or COVID in collaboration with the CER research center.